Kol Chai - where people matter

 Listen to how it all began.
 Click above to hear a recording of an interview Pete Martin and others gave to BBC Jewish Community Radio at Kol Chai’s 2nd AGM.

-Our Religion School had and has a primary aim of making Jewish Education enjoyable for the children.
-The high standard achieved by our bnei Mitzvah quickly became well known.
-We also developed an active post-bar/bat mitzvah class, many of whom take GCSE in Religious Knowledge and also train to be assistants on a course developed in conjunction with the Centre for Jewish Education.
-We are rightly proud of our Religion School, which has developed a reputation for excellence.
+Our Religion School had, and has, a primary aim of making Jewish Education enjoyable for the children.
+The high standard achieved by our Bnei Mitzvah quickly became well known.
+We also developed an active post-Bar/Bat Mitzvah class, many of whose members train to be teaching assistants on a course developed in conjunction with the Centre for Jewish Education.
+We are rightly proud of our Religion School, HaMakom, which has a reputation for excellence.

 Our Services were at first led by our own lay readers.
-In February 1988 Rabbi Samuel Rodrigues-Pereira accepted appointment as our first rabbi, becoming our Rabbi Emeritus in 2001 from when he continued to give us valuable spiritual guidance until his death in 2009.
+In February 1988 Rabbi Samuel Rodrigues-Pereira accepted appointment as our first rabbi, becoming our Rabbi Emeritus in 2001 – from when he continued to give us valuable spiritual guidance until his death in 2009.
 Rabbi Michael Hilton was appointed as our Rabbi in September 2001.
-Rabbi Michael swiftly made his mark with many new ideas and we are truly fortunate that he joined us, guides us so well spiritually and continues to innovate.
+We are truly fortunate that he guided us so well until his retirement in July 2017, when he became our Emeritus Rabbi, and he still remains very much part of our Community.
+In September 2017, we were delighted to welcome Rabbi Naomi Goldman as our new Rabbi.
+Rabbi Naomi has brought great energy and enthusiasm to her role, combined with innovative ideas and a warm and welcoming personality.

-From the few families who first worked so hard to start the community, we now have about 300 families to carry on that work.
-We are no longer a small community, but we retain an atmosphere of being close and friendly.
-We now have a huge range of activities, as you can see elsewhere on this web-site – from walking to wine appreciation, from bridge to business club.
-These social and cultural activities complement our services, shiurim and educational ones.
+From the few families who first worked so hard to start the Community, we now have about 300 families to carry on that work.
+We are no longer a small community, but we retain an atmosphere of being close, friendly and supportive.
+We have a huge range of activities, as you can see elsewhere on this website: activities for children and adults – from wine appreciation to bridge and art classes.
+These social and cultural activities complement our services, shiurim and education and our care and bereavement groups.

-We call ourselves a Community, not a Synagogue, to emphasise the importance of the individuals who make up Kol Chai.
-Kol Chai means "a living voice."
+We call ourselves a Community, not a Synagogue, to emphasise the importance of the individuals who make up Kol Chai and the communal support that we give to one another.
+Kol Chai means “a living voice”.
 We aim to be a living voice of active progressive Judaism, alive to the needs of today, but rooted in tradition.
-With the help of our Community and the leadership of our Rabbi and lay leaders we hope to continue to achieve this, as we move into our second quarter century.